chromium/chromium/docs/security/tls-sha1-server-signatures.md

 ## Is my website affected?

 You can test your website by toggling the "Allow SHA-1 server signatures in TLS" flag.
 Go to `chrome://flags/#use-sha1-server-handshakes`.
 If setting it to "Enabled" causes the site to work, but setting it to "Disabled" causes it to break, the website is affected.
+This flag is temporary and will be removed in the future.
+It may be used for now to help diagnose issues, but, long-term, the server should be fixed.

 Depending on the exact cause, this issue can appear differently, such as an `ERR_SSL_PROTOCOL_ERROR` or `ERR_CONNECTION_RESET`, though this is not the only possible cause of those errors.